LambdaTenEleven/uav-path-optimizer-webapi/README.md

 - [x] API endpoint for solving VRP and TSP problems
 - [ ] API endpoint for creating schedules for UAVs
-- [x] User authorization and authentication endpoints
+- [ ] User authorization and authentication endpoints
+- [ ] Angular application for interacting with the API

 ## Architecture

-TODO Describe the architecture of the project
+The project is built following the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.
+The main components of the architecture are:
+* **[Domain](src/UavPathOptimization.Domain)** - contains the domain entities, contracts, events, interfaces and errors
+* **[WebApi](src/UavPathOptimization.WebAPI)** - presentation layer, contains the API controllers and the API models
+* **[Application](src/UavPathOptimization.Application)** - contains the application logic and use cases
+* **[Infrastructure](src/UavPathOptimization.Infrastructure)** - contains the implementation of the application interfaces and the external dependencies

 ## Technologies used